Fit as a Mama Bear

 Choosing A Protein Powder

-So, the kind of protein powder you choose can and will make a difference to both the texture and the flavor of any homemade protein bar, regardless of whether or not you bake them.
+So, the kind of protein powder you choose can and will make a difference to both the texture and the flavor of any homemade protein bar recipe, regardless of whether or not you bake them.

 Whey protein powder: If you tolerate dairy, whey protein powder is great.
 It’s quick to absorb in your system, very protein-dense and both mixes and absorbs well.
 Rarely does it have a “chalky” taste.
 It’s versatile.

-Vegan protein powders are drastically different than whey protein.
-Each vegan protein is a unique blend or rice, pea, quinoa, and/or coconut protein.
+Vegan protein powder: Each vegan protein is a unique blend or rice, pea, quinoa, and/or coconut protein.
 They tend to absorb much more liquid, and the flavor can be chalky.

 Vegan Protein Powder Quick Sheet

-Pea protein powder absorbs the most liquid out of any protein powder and when baking you need to add additional liquid.
-Can be used in place of flour because it does absorb so much.
-Flavor varies but it works really well overall.
+Pea protein powder: Absorbs the most liquid out of any protein powder and when baking so you need to add additional liquid.
+Can be used in place of flour.
+The flavor varies but it works really well overall.

 Blended protein: I find these the best to work with, but they also mean that you may need to adjust your recipe a bit.
 They’re split in the middle depending on how much pea protein is in them, but they tend to mix really well into no-bake protein bars and have a wicked texture.

-Botanica Perfect Protein is my favorite, but Orgain Protein is great as well.
+Botanica Perfect Protein is my favorite, but Orgain Protein and Naked Nutrition chocolate pea protein are great as well.

 Truthfully, it sometimes comes down to experimenting a bit with vegan protein powders depending on what you need them for.